sendbird/sendbird-platform-sdk-typescript/ModerationApi.md

 let body:Sendbird.ModerationApiListBlockedUsersRequest = {
   // string | (Required)
   userId: "user_id_example",
-  // string | Specifies whether to retrieve a list of users who are blocked by the specified user or a list of users who are blocking the specified user.
+  // 'blocked_by_me' | 'blocking_me' | Specifies whether to retrieve a list of users who are blocked by the specified user or a list of users who are blocking the specified user.
 Acceptable values are blocked_by_me and blocking_me.
 The `me` in the values refers to the user specified in the parameter.
 (Default: blocked_by_me) (optional)
-  list: "list_example",
+  list: "blocked_by_me",
   // string (optional)
   token: "token_example",
   // number (optional)